-If you are facing DUI charges, one of the first--and one of the most important--things that you should do is to call an experienced DUI defense lawyer who can help you to understand your options and rights.
+If you are facing DUI charges, one of the first–and one of the most important–things that you should do is to call an experienced DUI defense lawyer who can help you to understand your options and rights.

-Here’s an overview of DUI punishments – Florida defense attorneys at the office of Skubiak & Rivas, P.A. are available to talk today.
+Here’s an overview of DUI punishments – Florida DUI defense attorneys at the office of Skubiak & Rivas, P.A. are available to talk today.

-What Constitutes Driving Under the Influence?
+Constitutes Driving Under the Influence?

 A person commits a DUI offense in Florida if that person is operating a motor vehicle with the “impairment of normal faculties” due to alcohol or drug consumption, or with a blood or breath alcohol concentration (BAC) level of .08 percent or above.

-DUI Punishment: Florida Laws
+Punishment: Florida Laws

 In Florida, a DUI conviction can result in both administrative and criminal penalties.
 As explained by the department of Florida Highway Safety and Motor Vehicles (FHSMV), a first conviction for a DUI can result in a fine of not less than $500 and not more than $1,000; a second conviction a fine of not less than $1,000 and not more than $2,000; and a third conviction a fine of not less than $2,000 and not more than $5,000.

-In addition to a large fine, other consequences include:
+In addition to a large fine, other

-- First conviction: up to six months in jail; up to one-year license suspension
+- First conviction: up to six months in jail; up to one-year

-- Second conviction: up to nine months in jail; up to one-year license suspension
+- Second conviction: up to nine months in jail; up to

-- Third conviction: up to 12 months in jail; up to one-year license suspension
+- Third conviction: up to 12 months in jail; up to

-The consequences for subsequent offenses are more serious.
+The consequences for subsequent offenses

-Our Florida DUI Lawyers Can Help
+Florida DUI Lawyers Can Help

 Being charged with a DUI can be an unnerving experience that raises questions about your future.
 If you are facing DUI punishment, Florida criminal defense lawyers at the office of Skubiak & Rivas, P.A. can help.
 We believe in providing you with high-quality legal representation and advocating for your rights.

 We will provide you with aggressive defense services and be by your side throughout the entire process.
-Please call our law firm today at 407-598-8415 or contact us online to learn more about how we can assist you.
+Please call our law firm today at 407-894-4449 or contact us online to learn more about how we can assist you.